edgio-docs/edgio-docs/src/guides/v7/edge_functions.md

 Learn more about origin configuration in our [CDN-as-Code](/guides/performance/cdn_as_code#config-file) guide.

-To request a resource from an origin server using the `fetch()` function, specify the URL or a `Request` object as the first argument.
-The second argument is also required and is where you specify the name of the origin, plus any additional options compatible with the `fetch()` function.
+Request a resource from an origin by passing two required arguments to the `fetch()` function.
+Set the first argument to a URL or a `Request` object.
+Set the second argument to the name of the origin and any additional options compatible with the `fetch()` function.

 ```js filename="./edge-functions/example.js"
 export async function handleHttpRequest(request, context) {